bigbagy/NLP-document-parsing-and-clustering/README.md

 written in Python3.6.5 and tested in CentOS Linux release 7.5.1804 (Core); (partially tested in Ubuntu 16.0.4 )

-### Drop any document files into  "/src/files" folder and this script will auto analyse and group them according to file content similarities
+### Drop any (large amount of) document files into  "/src/files" folder,  and this script will auto analyse their contents and associate files based on relationship and similarities

 Key features: